Make Sure You Check These Common Problems With Heating Systems Before Calling For Repair

 The Pilot Light

 If you’re using a gas-burning heating system, then it uses some sort of ignition part to start the combustion process.
 That could be a standing pilot light, as is the case with many older systems, or some sort of electrical ignition system.
 If it’s a standing pilot light, you should be able to check and see if it’s still burning.
-No pilot light, no way for the system to burn gas to generate heat.
+No pilot light, and no way for the system to burn gas to generate heat.
 If the pilot light is out, try relighting it.
-If the pilot light won’t relight, or does and doesn’t stay lit (intermittent pilot light), then you’ve probably found the issue.
-You’re going to need to have a HVAC professional take a look at the system if it’s not lighting properly, though.
+If the pilot light won’t relight or does and doesn’t stay lit (intermittent pilot light), then you’ve probably found the issue.
+You’re going to need to have an HVAC professional take a look at the system if it’s not lighting properly, though.